hernan43/OctoStatus/README.md

 ## What it does

-Right now it just reports if the printer is offline or not.
+Right now it just reports the printer's current status and currently loaded file(if one is loaded).
 Not exciting, but with further testing I am hoping to make it way more useful.

 ## What I'd like it to do